vasapolrittideah/esp32-alarm-clock/README.md

 * `Active buzzer`: The active buzzer is an electronic component that can produce a sound when a voltage is applied to it.
 It is used in this project to produce an alarm sound when the set time is reached.
 The buzzer is connected to one of the digital pins of the ESP32S and is controlled using software.

-## Troubleshooting
-If the readings on the LCD screen are not accurate, check the connections of the sensors and ensure that the correct libraries have been installed.
-If the alarm does not sound, check the code to ensure that the alarm has been set correctly.
 ## Dependencies
 The software for this project was developed in Visual Studio Code with [PlatformIO](https://platformio.org/) extension using the ESP32 board package.
 The following libraries are used for connecting and communicating with the hardware components: